What do you do when money is tight and you have a family? Get tips about raising children on a tight budget while still enjoying life.

 And of course, be generous right back to others.
 Donate outgrown clothes to friends and family, or offer to help in any way.

 If childcare costs take up the bulk of your expenses, see how adjusting your work schedules could reduce it a bit.

 I worked early so I could be home in time to pick up my eldest from preschool and send the twins’ nanny home.
-This allowed us to avoid paying after school care or extended hours with the nanny had I worked regular hours.
-My husband then worked later in the day so he could handle morning drop off.
+This allowed us to avoid paying for after-school care or extended hours with the nanny had I worked regular hours.
+My husband then worked later in the day so he could handle morning drop-off.

 9. Foster gratitude for the little things